 The returned results will be displayed on the search results page as shown below.
 The figure below the search box indicates the number of returned results from your search string query.
+Below this will show any filtered categories that were selected for the search.
+To remove the filters simply click the red cross next to the filtered term.
 The search results are displayed in the box below and can be ordered by most recently indexed first or relevance.
 At the top and bottom of the search results screen there are also options to vary the number of records displayed on the current page.

 Below shows an example of an article header from the returned results.
 You can see the resource type, the article title, the leading sentence of the article abstract and further bibliographic information for the record.
-If the full text article is available the View full text article button is displayed which gives access to the full text article.
+If the full text article is available the 'full text' icon is displayed.